Cartoon time in Congo!

+The cartoon became an instant viral hit, and in many communities the characters have now become household names.
 The video was played during a tour of primary schools in Brazzaville, Pointe Noire and Oyo, under the Patronage of Ministers and representatives from the municipalities.
-In total, the Averda representatives visited 42 schools, distributed 12,905 books and welcomed 20,341 attendees.
+In just one year, Averda representatives and the mascots visited 42 schools, distributed 12,905 books and engaged directly with 20,341 children.

 In 2020, as Covid threatened communities around the world, Glad and Vad were repurposed with new, health-protection messages focused on hygiene and social distancing.
 International versions were made in languages from Arabic to Zulu and distributed across Averda’s markets, including regular spots on local television.